nasa/Transform-to-Open-Science/README.md

 * Designate 2023 as the Year of Open Science within a 5-year push to Transform to OPen Science.

-## Objective
+## Goals

-* Accelerate science by motivating and supporting the science community’s move towards open science
+* Increase understanding and adoption of open science principles and techniques in our Mission and Research Communities
-* Broaden participation in science and empower historically excluded groups and institutions
+* Accelerate major scientific discoveries through supporting the adoption of open science
-* Normalize open science for the next generation of scientists that will participate in SMD missions
+* Broaden participation by historically excluded communities

 ## Implementation
 - 2022: Targeted investments to enable open science
-- 2023: Kick off challenges and other activities to demonstrate the power of open science
+- 2023: Activities to support organizational and community transformation to open science
 - 2024: and beyond - Continue to harden support for open science
 - Coordinate activities with scientific associations, institutions, philanthropic organizations, & move forward together